-The bran in wholewheat flour cuts through the gluten network in a dough during mixing, leading to less volume and a heavier, denser loaf.
+The bran in whole wheat flour cuts through the gluten network in a dough during mixing, leading to less volume and a heavier, denser loaf.

-The germ contains higher levels of unsaturated fat, and therefore reduces the shelf life of wholewheat flour.
+The germ contains higher levels of unsaturated fat and therefore reduces the shelf life of whole wheat flour.

 Many alternative flours are also available for baking, some of which, such as rye and corn, have long histories of being used in traditional recipes.

-Others have seen increased popularity in recent years with the rise of gluten-free baking, such as soy, buckwheat, oat, rice and potato starch flours.
+Others have seen increased popularity in recent years with the rise of gluten-free baking, such as soy, buckwheat, oat, rice, and potato starch flours.

 While these different flours each have their own particular properties and nutritional profiles, what they have in common is a significantly lower level of gluten compared to wheat flours.

-This makes their chemistry somewhat different to that of baking with wheat flour, and they often require the addition of additional binding or thickening ingredients to help them rise and give structure to the product.
+This makes their chemistry somewhat different from that of baking with wheat flour, and they often require the addition of additional binding or thickening ingredients to help them rise and give structure to the product.

-It is best to follow specific instructions for any recipes that call for these flours, and note that they can rarely be substituted for wheat flour without additional alterations.
+It is best to follow specific instructions for any recipes that call for these flours and note that they can rarely be substituted for wheat flour without additional alterations.

 The Function of Sugar in Baking